Monarchy of Spain: King as Commander-in-Chief

 The role of the Crown in the Spanish Armed Forces is rooted in tradition and patriotism as demonstrated in the symbols and the history of the military.
 The role of the Spanish monarch in the chain of command of the forces is established by the constitution of 1978, and other statutory law – Acts of Parliament, Royal Decrees etc.

 However, Title IV of the constitution vests the administration of the armed forces and formulation of national defense policy with the President of the Government, a civil officer who is nominated and appointed by the king, confirmed by the elected Congress of Deputies and, as such, is representative of the Spanish people.

 Royal Decree 1310 of 5 October 2007 requires the National Defence Council to report to the monarch, and that the king is to be the Chairman of the Council when he attends its sessions.
-The National Defence Council is Spain's highest advisory body on security and defense matters and performs the same basic function as the U.S. National Security Council.
+The National Defence Council is Spain's highest advisory body on defense matters, while the National Security Council is focused on national security and international affairs.
 King Juan Carlos chaired the first full meeting of the council on 10 November 2007, at which the newly proposed National Defence Directive was reviewed along with the ongoing war missions in Afghanistan, Kosovo, Bosnia and Lebanon.

-As Commander-in-Chief of the armed forces, the king holds the highest-ranking office in the military chain of command.
-The king's ranks include Captain General of the Army, the Navy and the Air Force.
-The king is the only officer in the military to hold this 5-star General rank.
+As commander-in-chief of the armed forces, the king holds the highest-ranking office in the military chain of command.
+The king's ranks include Captain General of the Army, the Navy and the Air and Space Force.
+The king is the only officer in the military to hold this five-star rank (OF-10).
 The king takes a keen interest in all aspects of military policy as evidenced by "his direct participation in the life of the Spanish Armed Forces".
 The king's participation in Spanish military life stems from his constitutional duty to "arbitrate and moderate" the regular working of state institutions.
-Serving in the armed forces is considered an expectation of the heir apparent, Juan Carlos and Felipe VI served in the various branches of the armed forces before they became kings.
+Serving in the armed forces is considered an expectation of the heir apparent; Juan Carlos I and Felipe VI served in the various branches of the armed forces before they became kings.
+Leonor, Princess of Asturias is currently undergoing military training.
 The monarch has made his desire for a strong rapport with the armed forces clear in speeches to his officer corps: